8 ways to keep air dry clay from cracking

 Handle clay with care

 Handle the clay gently to avoid stressing or tearing it.
+Overworking the clay can weaken its structure.
 Avoid dropping or bending the air dry clay too sharply, as this can also lead to cracks.
+Handle it gently and avoid excessive kneading.

 How to stop Air Dry Clay from cracking while you work